jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 4. **Configuration Flexibility**: Make configuration options flexible enough to handle different use cases, but with sensible defaults to simplify common scenarios.

+5. **Environment Variable Prioritization**: When using environment variables for configuration, ensure proper prioritization between different sources (OS environment variables should take precedence over .env files).

+6. **Secure Credential Management**: Never hardcode credentials in source code.
+Use environment variables, secure vaults, or dedicated secret management services for sensitive information.

+7. **Configuration Access Patterns**: Provide both global access patterns for convenience and explicit initialization for testing and specialized use cases.

+8. **Configuration Documentation**: Document all configuration options, their default values, and expected formats to make the system easier to configure correctly.

 ## Data Processing and Transformation

 1. **Internationalization**: Consider different regional formats when handling numeric and date data.
 Implement robust parsing for different number formats (e.g., US vs. European).